 The insights that neuroscience can bring to many aspects of life can be revolutionary.
-Whether it is in legal issues, working practice or leadership, understanding the way our minds work can offer incredible opportunities for growth.
+Whether it is on legal issues, working for practice or leadership, understanding the way our minds work can offer incredible opportunities for growth.
 The same is true of education – but even when research suggests important changes are required, the world can be slow to act.
 Often the classroom takes a while to catch up to the recommendations of neuroscience, however, we are increasingly seeing ways that it is subtly influencing education.

 One interesting fact that neuroscientific research has uncovered is that teenagers tend to function better later in the day.
 While the stereotype of the moody early-morning teenager is often used as a way to laugh at the supposed laziness of young people, it has been revealed that the truth is actually biological.
 It has been shown that teenagers who are allowed to wake up later for school are far more focused and awake.